AdebolaShelby/home_sales/README.md

         * What is the average price of a home per "view" rating having an average home price greater than or equal to $350,000?
 Determine the run time for this query, and round off your answer to two decimal places.

-* Cache your temporary table home_sales.
+* Cache the temporary table home_sales.

-* Check if your temporary table is cached.
+* Verify that the temporary table is cached.

 * Using the cached data, run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime.
+Determine the runtime and compare it to the uncached runtime.

 * Partition by the "date_built" field on the formatted parquet home sales data.

 * Create a temporary table for the parquet data.

 * Run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime.
+Determine the runtime and compare it to the uncached runtime.

 * Uncache the home_sales temporary table.